- Ten regions, representing over 3000 municipalities from eight countries join the BreatheLife campaign.

 "Regional governments play a defining role in reducing and controlling air pollution.
 Acting over the whole territory, the further engagement of regions could be game changing, especially through the regulation of industrial activities, transportation, emissions standards, energy production and distribution, waste management and others.
 Because it’s urgent regions take further action on air pollution, nrg4SD is fully committed to promote the BreatheLife among its members".
 Natalia Vera, Secretary-General of nrg4SD

-The BreatheLife campaign is supported by a partnership between UN Environment and the Network of Regional Governments for Sustainable Development (nrg4SD).
-The network has over 50 members worldwide and serves as the voice of regional governments at UN negotiations, European Union initiatives and international agendas on climate change, biodiversity and sustainable development, advocating for recognition and engagement of regional governments (http://www.nrg4sd.org/)
+UN Environment and the Network of Regional Governments for Sustainable Development (nrg4SD) co-hosted this event.
+The network (nrg4SD) has over 50 members worldwide and serves as the voice of regional governments at UN negotiations, European Union initiatives and international agendas on climate change, biodiversity and sustainable development, advocating for recognition and engagement of regional governments.

 OFFICIAL ANNOUNCEMENT & PRESS CONFERENCE